 - Data Room

-Dentsu's annual report on advertising expenditures in Japan is an estimate of advertising spending in Japan during the calendar year (January to December), representing the advertising media fees and production costs for the traditional media (newspapers, magazines, radio and television), along with those for the satellite media-related, Internet, and promotional media categories.
+Dentsu's annual report on advertising expenditures in Japan is an estimate of advertising spending in Japan during the calendar year (January to December), representing the advertising media fees and production costs for the traditional media (newspapers, magazines, radio and television), along with those for the Internet and promotional media categories.
 It is prepared in cooperation with media companies and production companies.
 Advertising expenditures in the traditional media are also broken down into estimates for 21 industry categories.

-Overview of Advertising Expenditures in Japan for 2013
+Overview of Advertising Expenditures in Japan for 2014

 Total advertising expenditures surpassed 6,000 billion yen for the first time in six years